wtucker1664/postcodes/README.md

 If I had more time I would have liked to fix the issues which would be caused running the same file more than once and have it download by it's self rather than having to pass in the location.
 Also with the database I may with more time to think about it split the postcodes into separate tables as this may speed up searching later on if all records are entered.
 I ran into memory problems trying to import the whole database which is why I fixed it at 25.
+I have now fixed this and all records can now be imported from the main csv file.

 where /var/www/html/postcodes/2020-05.zip is the location of the zip file.